 Civil Engineering focuses on the infrastructure and the general look of a city.
 There, that’s all you need to know.

-Civil engineers aren’t architects, per se, as ones are artists and dreamers, while the other ones are laughing at them and focus more on the practical and structural elements.
+Civil engineers aren’t architects per se, because ones are artists and dreamers, while the other ones are laughing at them and focus more on the practical and structural elements.

-- Bachelors in Civil Engineering in the U.K.
+The best Civil Engineering universities in the world

 Construction managers are the bosses of the working sites.
 With knowledge on the most basic things, like weather, costs, team and time management, managers have to be the eyes and ears of the person who hired them, and have to see that everything works smoothly.